12 Summer-Flowering Bulbs That Will Delight

 Dahlias are grown from tubers rather than bulbs but they’re still worth a mention as they’re the ultimate summer-flowering plant with their huge blooms that are guaranteed to impress.

-There are hundreds of varieties to choose from and most can be planted immediately after the last frost or started off a month earlier undercover.
+There are hundreds of varieties to choose from and most can be planted immediately after the last frost, although I usually start some off a month earlier undercover.

 How to grow huge dahlia flowers (as big as a dinner plate)

 False shamrock (Oxalis triangularis) is a perennial that’s hardy down to -5°c and is often grown in the south but can be grown as an annual in cooler climates.